-The Grenadines lie on the emerald sea between the equator and the Tropic of Cancer, endowing the splendid isles with romantic bays, long white sand beaches, lush green landscapes, and unspoilt nature.
+The Grenadines lie in the emerald sea between the equator and the Tropic of Cancer, endowing the splendid isles with romantic bays, long white sand beaches, lush green landscapes, and unspoiled nature.
 Life is simple in this serene haven – an indulgent escape from the noise and pressure of city living.
 The centre of all this beauty is Canouan Island.
 To discover all the gems these islands have to offer, a Canouan Island yacht charter is the perfect way!

 Immerse Yourself in Canouan Island’s Beauty